 Tips #1: Care to smile and be yourself

-On the IELTS test day, the most prominent way that aspirants can damage their score is by being anxious.
-If you get nervous, you can’t speak properly, leading to a score of 5 for your poor pronunciation.
+On the IELTS test day, the most prominent way aspirants can damage their score is by being anxious.
+If you get nervous, you can’t speak properly, leading to a score of 5 for poor pronunciation.

 Tip #2: Never memorize answers